 Coronavirus Update: Aroostook County, Maine

-Aroostook County has 88 known active cases.
-Several people are hospitalized at Houlton Regional Hospital.
+Several people are hospitalized at Houlton Regional Hospital, following a spike in cases in that area.

-Officials on Monday confirmed the first COVID related death in southern Aroostook.
-The Houlton hospital has identified more than 30 new positive cases in just the past three weeks.
+Earlier this week, officials confirmed the first COVID-related death in southern Aroostook.

-Several schools in the County are conducting classes remotely after a number of people associated with the schools tested positive for COVID-19 .

 Enter your number to get our free mobile app